Our Story

 We may have gone a little overboard.

-While it's fun as a data science enthusiast and software engineer to spend time on things like "Jaccard token similarity, Zipfian distribution, Fisher-Yates shuffle, Levenshtein distance, Haversine distance, and finite-state lookahead constraints for morphological false-positive prevention", we know that ultimately it's about creating a product that just works.
+The plan was that my oldest and I would build KiWi together.
+His enthusiasm for writing code lasted about three days (exactly as long as you'd expect from an eleven-year-old), so I ended up spending my evenings alone with things like "Jaccard token similarity, Zipfian distribution, Fisher-Yates shuffle, Levenshtein distance, Haversine distance, and finite-state lookahead constraints for morphological false-positive prevention."
+At some point you have to remember it's really just about making a product that works.
 For shopping, for meal planning, and for finding the best recipes for your family.

 And the name?
 Kiwi is our oldest son's favorite fruit.